-As winter weather nears, many homeowners will be implementing measures to keep their families warm throughout the season.
-In addition to stocking up on hot cocoa and comfortable blankets, taking a few easy steps to ready your home for cold temperatures can go a long way.
+As winter weather nears, many homeowners will be taking measures to keep their families warm throughout the season.
+In addition to stocking up on hot cocoa and comfortable blankets, taking a few simple steps to ready your home for cold temperatures can go a long way.
 Don’t hibernate for the winter — just prepare for it.

 Wrap water pipes in your basement or crawl space with insulation sleeves.